Carmelitas are dessert bars that are layered with all kinds of delicious goodies like chocolate, caramel and oatmeal cookies.

 - Bake for about 35 minutes, or until the edges are set.
 Let stand, uncovered at room temperature overnight.
 Cut the carmelitas into bars and serve.

-- You can make your own dulce de leche (latin caramel sauce), or you can purchase pre-made dulce de leche in a can or bottle.
+- Purchase pre-made dulce de leche in a can or bottle.
 Nestle makes it (among other manufacturers.)
-We found ours in the Latin section of our market.
+We find ours in the Latin section of our market.

 - Once cooled, the carmelitas can be kept in an airtight container at room temperature for up to 3 days or frozen for up to 1 month.